-Our vision for pupils at Claycots Primary School, is to create a learning environment that is designed to equip students with the skills, knowledge, and confidence they need to succeed in the 21st century.
-We will emphasise the use of technology and innovation to promote creativity, collaboration, and problem-solving.
+Our vision for pupils at Claycots Primary School, the largest school in the UK is to create a learning environment that is designed to equip students with the skills, knowledge, and confidence they need to succeed in the 21st century.
+We will emphasize the use of technology and innovation to promote creativity, collaboration, and problem-solving.
 In design and technology, we aim to develop children's skills and knowledge in design, structures, mechanisms, electrical control, programming, textiles and a range of materials, including food.